Issues

 Fiscal Responsibility & Accountability

-As CEO of the Houston Area Women’s Center, I balanced a 6-million dollar budget, and as a member of the Appropriations Committee in the Texas Legislature, I helped craft a $182 billion biennium budget which unanimously passed the House.
-On Council, I will work to find cost-effective solutions to our challenging budget issues.
+Houston needs problem solvers to handle the city’s serious budget issues.
+As CEO of the Houston Area Women’s Center, Ellen balanced a 6-million dollar budget, and as a member of the Appropriations Committee in the Texas Legislature, helped craft a $182 billion biennium budget which unanimously passed the House.
+On Council, she has worked to find cost-effective solutions to Houston’s challenging budget issues.

 Neighborhoods